y-arjun-y/arjunyadav/blog-posts/results-from-dalle-2.md

 meta_image: https://images.unsplash.com/photo-1625043094457-c0e5bb443278?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=1808&q=80
 ---

 I recently got access to [DALL·E 2](https://openai.com/dall-e-2/), OpenAI's triumphant image generation model.
-Here are two "essential readings": one on [how it works](http://adityaramesh.com/posts/dalle2/dalle2.html) and [one comparing it other models](https://astralcodexten.substack.com/p/i-won-my-three-year-ai-progress-bet).
+Here are two "essential readings": one on [how it works](http://adityaramesh.com/posts/dalle2/dalle2.html) and [one comparing it to other models](https://astralcodexten.substack.com/p/i-won-my-three-year-ai-progress-bet).
 Now, here are some of my favourite results!

 ### Prompt: An astronaut crying while stranded on a desolate planet